 Start looking into Medicare early

 There are many changes that come with turning 65, and early planning will make the transition smoother!
-Your first-time enrollment period when you turn 65 runs for 90 days before and 90 days after your exact birth date.
+Your first-time enrollment period when you turn 65 runs for 90 days before and 90 days after your birthday.
 Village Health Partners suggests exploring your Medicare options six months before your birthday to give you all the time you need to get the questions you have answered.

 Does your doctor accept Medicare?

 Your Village Health Partners provider wants to continue seeing you, and an important factor in choosing your plan is finding out what plans your current physician accepts!
 Being able to continue your relationship with your primary care doctor is extremely valuable, so it’s important to make sure you have an insurance plan that is in-network.
-To see what Medicare plans your Village Health Partners provider accepts, click here.
+To see what insurance plans your family practice physician accepts, click here.

 What happens if you missed your enrollment period?

 If the three months following your birthday have already passed, don’t worry!
 Medicare Annual Enrollment period is happening now and runs October 15 through December 7.
 If you have a Medicare Advantage plan, you have an additional open enrollment period that allows you to switch between Medicare Advantage plans from January 1 through March 31.

 The different parts of Medicare